man-vs-electron/datapanels/README.md

 # Configuring Datapanels

 Datapanels can be configured via a configuration file that specifies what panels should be displayed.
-This is actually (Kivy)[https://kivy.org/] configuration file.
+This is actually a Kivy ([https://kivy.org/]) configuration file.

 The configuration file should take the form: